Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 Our combined analysis provides a coherent picture of metamagnetism in CrPS$_4$ in terms of a strongly correlated, covalent Cr$^{3+}$ multiplet coupled to ligand-mediated superexchange.
 Multiple $d$--$d$ excitations with sizable RIXS--MCD signals have also been observed in CrI$_3$~\cite{ghosh2023magnetic}, where the $d$--$d$ energies remain essentially unchanged across $T_C \simeq 61$\,K, while a dichroic signal appears only below $T_C$ under an applied field of $\sim$0.4\,T. This behavior was attributed to a dominant local intra-atomic exchange field and a vanishingly small interatomic ferromagnetic superexchange contribution.
-We clarify and extend this picture for CrPS$_4$, consistently with our XMCD and RIXS results and modeling, in which the effective exchange $\mu_0 H_{\mathrm{E}}$ drives the magnetic dichroism of both the $d$--$d$ and CT excitations across the metamagnetic transitions.
-In particular, if we consider a two-sublattice uniaxial approximation, the spin-flop field can be estimated as $H_{\mathrm{flop}} \simeq \sqrt{2 H_{\mathrm{E}} H_{\mathrm{A}}}$~\cite{formula_flop,seo2024probing,bogdanov2007spin}, with $H_{\mathrm{A}} \ll H_{\mathrm{E}}$.
-In our framework, the anisotropy field $H_{\mathrm{A}}$ arises self-consistently from the combined action of spin--orbit coupling and crystal-field symmetry.
-The unusually low critical fields in CrPS$_4$ then follow from both a relatively small $H_{\mathrm{E}}$ and weak anisotropy, consistent with the quenched orbital moment inferred from XMCD sum rules and with the narrow energy barrier between the A--AFM and CAFM phases.
+We clarify and extend this picture for CrPS$_4$, consistently with our XMCD and RIXS results and modeling, in which the effective exchange $\mu_0 H_{\mathrm{E}}$ drives the magnetic dichroism of both the $d$--$d$ and CT excitations across the metamagnetic transitions. {In particular, if we consider a two-sublattice uniaxial approximation, the spin-flop field is proportional to both the interlayer exchange and the anisotropy field~\cite{formula_flop,seo2024probing,bogdanov2007spin}.
+In our framework, the anisotropy field arises self-consistently from the combined action of spin--orbit coupling and crystal-field symmetry.
+The unusually low critical fields in CrPS$_4$ then follow from both a relatively small interlayer exchange and weak anisotropy, consistent with the quenched orbital moment inferred from XMCD sum rules and with the inferred narrow energy barrier between the A--AFM and CAFM phases.} Our results are also consistent with optical studies on CrPS$_4$.
+Susilo \textit{et al.} identify two spin-allowed Cr$^{3+}$ $d$--$d$ transitions (T$_1$ and T$_2$) around 1.6--1.8\,eV, and a higher-energy feature of ligand-to-metal CT character~\cite{susilo2020band}.
+Our RIXS peaks at 1.69\,eV and 2.04\,eV fall naturally into this scheme, and the CT onset around 3.15\,eV is consistent with a covalent Mott-like Cr--S--P system.
+The large Coulomb interaction parameters used in our simulations ({$U_{dd} = 3.80$\,eV, the on-site $3d$--$3d$ repulsion, and $U_{pd} = 5.20$\,eV, the $2p$ core-hole--$3d$ interaction}) confirm this view of CrPS$_4$ as a strongly correlated covalent insulator.
+Similar ligand-driven effects have been reported in other Cr-based van der Waals magnets.
+In CrI$_3$, angle-resolved photoemission and XMCD demonstrate the active role of ligands, with covalency contributing significantly to magnetic anisotropy~\cite{de2026orbital,CrIxmcd}.
+Multiplet simulations for chromium chlorides (i.e., CrCl$_3$, CrCl$_2$) highlight the dominant influence of charge transfer on XMCD line shapes, which show larger CT energies and weaker pre-edge structures~\cite{buccoliero2025situ}. {High-resolution RIXS on CrI$_3$ further reveals that spin-flip ($\Delta S = 1$) ${}^{4}A_{2g} \!\rightarrow\! {}^{2}E_g / {}^{2}T_{1g}$ transitions become visible below 2.5\,eV energy loss and carry strong dichroism when covalency and SOC are sufficiently large~\cite{occhialini2025spin}.
+The same physics governs CrPS$_4$, where the explicit trigonal distortion additionally resolves the $^2E_g$ from $^2T_{1g}$, as confirmed by our high-resolution RIXS and AMC simulations (Sec.~S3~\cite{supplemental_material}).}